freddieptf/manga-scraper/README.md

 *Other sources might be added..eventually*

 ## Usage
-Grab the executable in the bin folder and run it in the terminal..or compile the source if you Golang
+Grab the executable in the bin folder and run it in the terminal

 The general usage format is